 How TVAM is performed

-Instead of asking the patients to take oral medications that affect the nervous system, TVAM is performed using different technique.
-To perform TVAM, a catheter is inserted to a preciously-made incision in the groin.
-This catheter is threaded up into the jugular vein, which triggers the dilation of vein.
-Afterwards, the autonomic afferent fibers go alongside the vein, causing the nerves to be stimulated when the vein is dilated.
+Instead of asking the patients to take oral medications that affect the nervous system, TVAM is performed using a different technique.
+To perform TVAM, a catheter is inserted into a preciously-made incision in the groin.
+This catheter is threaded up into the jugular vein, which triggers the dilation of the vein.
+Afterward, the autonomic afferent fibers go alongside the vein, causing the nerves to be stimulated when the vein is dilated.

 The procedure is quite simple and not time-consuming.
 Since no specific medications are used, this becomes a simpler method of improving dysautonomia.
 Despite this short procedure, TVAM gives various benefits to those suffering from non-cardiac symptoms of dysautonomia.
 This simple procedure effects may last for a quite long period, especially when accompanied by some other natural treatments for minimizing the risk of dysautonomia recurrence.